bemace/SpotterLevel3/README.md

 ## Setup

+* Download and unzip one of the provided distributions.
+There is no installer to run.
 * Enter your aprs.fi API key on the settings screen.
 (Create a free account and then get your API key from your [My Account](https://aprs.fi/account/) page.)
 * add the placefile URL to GRLevel3's Placefile Manager: http://localhost:8080/placeFiles/spotters